-There’s an extra tablet sleeve in the frontmost compartment, as well as entire organizer panel for all your smaller necessities.
-The other external compartment does not have any extra pockets inside, and it’s large enough to fit notebooks, magazines and files.
+There’s an extra tablet sleeve in the frontmost compartment, as well as an entire organizer panel for all your smaller necessities.
+The other external compartment does not have any extra pockets inside, and it’s large enough to fit notebooks, magazines, and files.

 The pack is equipped with rubber in-line skate wheels that roll quite smoothly.
 The wheel handle is made from aluminum, so it’s very sturdy and lightweight.
 It’s a single barrel handle, so it really doesn’t protrude inside the actual backpack compartment that much.

-The XBT travel bag features corner mounted wheels and a double-barrel telescoping handle.
-Frankly, I’m not a huge fan of the double-barrel handle, as it takes up more space within the actual bag.
-But that’s more of a personal preference than an actual downside of the bag.
+The XBT travel bag features corner-mounted wheels and a double-barrel telescoping handle.
+Frankly, I’m not a huge fan of the double-barrel handle, as I found it takes up more space within the actual bag.

 This laptop backpack has external compression straps, which will come in handy when it’s not entirely full.
 They allow you to cinch in the bag and make it more compact, in order to prevent its contents from shifting around.

 Last but not least, there are the two padded shoulder straps.
-They are quite comfortable, but because of the lack of hipbelt, sternum strap and breathable mesh on the backpanel, I would not necessarily recommend this pack if you’re more interested in carrying it on your shoulders than rolling it around.
+I liked that they are quite comfortable.
+However, the lack of a hip belt, sternum strap, and breathable mesh on the back panel means it is not ideal.
+I would not necessarily recommend this wheeled pack if you’re more interested in carrying it on your shoulders than rolling it around.

 The Aoking backpack is definitely one of my favorites, due to the really large wheels.
 Their size lets you casually roll them up and down the stairs, without worrying that you’ll rip one of the wheels off or damage your backpack.
 And that’s perfect for us lazy folks, that sometimes just can’t be bothered to pick up our luggage.